-Our board and management team at Whanganui & Partners is made up of friendly and experienced people who have a passion for seeing the Whanganui district thrive.
+Our board and team at Whanganui & Partners is made up of friendly and experienced people who have a passion for seeing the Whanganui district thrive.

 Nilesh is the first person you’ll see when you visit the Innovation Quarter.
 She makes sure our team is operating efficiently and with focus.
 Her organisational and administrative skills ensure we get the most impact out of our work.